Vishalmakwana956/Sales-pipeline-sql-analysis/README.md

 My recommendation based on the account & sector analysis would be to have the sales team prospect more in marketing, software, and entertainment industries and reevaluate the strategy and pursuit of the telecommunications sector, as it is in lowest 3 for win rate by industry and deal value per sector.

 ---

-## Key Takeaways
-- At least double prospecting opportunities (currently 500).
-- Increase training/support for sales agents in the closing stage of sales process.
-- Evaluate pricing strategy and reinforce to sales agents that discounts should be offered as last resort.
-- Increase prospecting in high win rate industries, and reevaluate telecommunication pursuit strategy.